Jerryaa98/Computer_Graphics_course_winter_2022/assignment1/README.md

 # Assignment 1 Report - Bresenham's algorithm for line drawing

-using the provided wiki link as a refrence we also used 2 helping functions implement the algorithm.
+using the provided wiki link as a refrence we also used 2 helping functions to implement the algorithm.

 the algorithm's code :-